samesense/conda-recipes/README.md

 # conda-recipes

-To build packages localling, clone this repo, and cd into this dir.
+To build packages locally, clone this repo, and cd into this dir.
 * blasr example:
 ```
 conda build blasr